milesnov/developer/openai-with-oracle/json/json.md

 ### Objectives

--   Use
+-   Use Oracle Database JSON features to story, analyze, etc. your Open AI other data.

 ### Prerequisites

-- Oracle Database
+- Completion of Setup lab

-## Task 1: Obtain an Oracle Free 23c Database
+## Task 1: Execute an Open AI query and save the results in the database

-1. There are a number of ways to go about this
+1. Build the src code project that was downloaded in the

 ```
     <copy>docker pull container-registry.oracle.com/database/free</copy>